-Sarah Pruett has been promoted to the role of Assistant Vice Chancellor of the Responsible Conduct of Research (RCR) and Research Integrity Officer (RIO) in the Office of Research and Engagement, effective December 1, 2019.
+Sarah Pruett has been promoted to the role of Assistant Vice Chancellor of the Responsible Conduct of Research (RCR) and Research Integrity Officer (RIO) in the Office of Research and Economic Development, effective December 1, 2019.
 She assumed the role following the departure of Robert Nobles who held the position for five years.

 Pruett has been at UT since April 2018 when she was hired as the director of research integrity and research integrity compliance officer.
 As part of the Office of Research Integrity, she was responsible for investigating allegations of research misconduct at the university and provided research integrity training to raise awareness on campus of the institutional plan for the responsible conduct of research.